Tung-Vu-27/pos/README.md

-POS
+# POS
+#### Summary

-This is one of my personal programming projects.
-It is a simple POS system.
-The frontend is built with Angular.
-Each time a sale is made by clicking "Cash" or "Check" with items in your cart, it will execute an HTTP request to the backend.
-The backend is built with .NET Core 3.1 and PostgreSQL database.
+This is one of my first personal programming projects that was built with an Angular + .NET stack.
+It is a simple POS system for an ice cream shop.

-Technologies used:
+#### Directory
+Backend: /api/Apps/Pos
+Frontend /client/src/pos

+#### Key Technologies:
-- Angular 8
+- Angular
 - TypeScript
-- Bootstrap
-- PostgreSQL Db
 - .NET Core 3.1
 - C#
+- PostgreSQL
 - HTML
+- SCSS
-- SASS
+- Bootstrap

-If you'd like to download the project to use full features with HTTP calls, follow these steps:
-1. Download the zip and extract
-2. cd into /client and npm install
-3. Open /Api directory and create an appsettings.json file (this is where you can link your own sql server db)
-4. Your appsettings.json file should follow this template:
-{
-  "Logging": {
-    "LogLevel": {
-      "Default": "Information",
-      "Microsoft": "Warning",
-      "Microsoft.Hosting.Lifetime": "Information"
-    }
-  },
-  "AllowedHosts": "*",
-  "ConnectionStrings": {
-    "ProductionConnect": "[DATABASE LOGIN STRING GOES HERE]" }
-}
-5. cd into /Api and type "dotnet run" to start the project

-Problems I faced during development:
+#### Encountered Issues
-The biggest hurdle I faced was wrapping my head around asynchronous programming and utilizing Observables and Promises when making a request to the backend.
-You can view all of the sales made on the admin page, and it was difficult at first to make sure that the admin page was being updated each time a sale was made.
+- The biggest hurdle I faced was wrapping my head around asynchronous programming and utilizing Observables and Promises when making a request to the backend.
+There’s a feature where you can view all of the sales made by navigating to the admin page.
+It was difficult at first to make sure that the admin page was being updated each time a sale was made.
 Eventually, after much research and googling, I got the hang of asynchronous calls and I was able to update the admin page each time a new sale was made.

+#### Lessons Learned:
+- The overall structure and general practices of .NET Core 3.1 Web api project
+- How to make HTTP requests across separate servers utilizing CORS
+- Wiring up an external database to the backend